bevacqua/rome/README.md

 Option            | Description
 ------------------|--------------------------------------------------------------------------------------------------
-`autoHideOnClick` | Hides the calendar when clicking away `appendTo`        | DOM element where the calendar will be appended to `autoClose`       | Closes the calendar when picking a day or a time `autoHideOnBlur`  | Hides the calendar when focusing something other than the input field `date`            | The calendar shows days and allows you to navigate between months
+`autoHideOnClick` | Hides the calendar when clicking away `appendTo`        | DOM element where the calendar will be appended to.
+Takes `'parent'` as the parent element `autoClose`       | Closes the calendar when picking a day or a time `autoHideOnBlur`  | Hides the calendar when focusing something other than the input field `date`            | The calendar shows days and allows you to navigate between months